-General areas where dogs are prohibited, where dogs must be on leash, or areas designated as off leash dog exercise areas are listed in the table below.
+General areas where dogs are prohibited, where dogs must be on leash, and areas designated as off leash dog exercise areas are listed in the table below.
 All dogs must be under Control at all times in Public Places regardless of if they are off leash.

-All Public Places within the district are either prohibited, on leash or off leash but still under Control areas.
-Council puts up signs at popular locations to help inform the public.
+All Public Places within the district are either prohibited, on leash or off leash but dogs must be under Control in all areas.
+Council puts up signs at popular locations to help inform the public of the rules.
 Although these are subject to change from time to time, examples of current signage are provided below: